How to Claim Against Close Brothers Finance: Step-by-Step Guide

 Clearly state what outcome you expect, such as:

-3. Keep Records of Your Complaint
+3. Record Keeping of your Complaint

 • For a safe and traceable submission, post your hard copy letter by recorded delivery to obtain confirmation of receipt.